dappforce/subsocial-docs/docs/faq/getting-started/our-web-app/SettingUpYourProfile.md

-## Creating An Account
-As previously mentioned, if you have a Substrate account, then you already have a Subsocial account, and can sign in with the “Sign In” button.
-If you don’t have an account, return to the Creating An Account section.

 ## Setting Up Your Profile
 Though you already have an account, you may want to add some details to it.
 By default, your profile name will simply be your Subsocial address.